Dunbeath air crash: Official cause

-The Board noted that investigation at the crash site suggested that the engines were at full power at the time of impact.
+The inquiry noted that that the engines were working at the time of impact.

 Sole survivor

-Sergeant Andrew Jack, the aircraft's Wireless Operator/Air Gunner, recovered from the injuries he sustained in the accident, was later commissioned as a Pilot Officer in the General Duties Branch on 12 January 1945, and served in the RAF until 1964, retiring as a Flight Lieutenant.
+Sergeant Andrew Jack, the aircraft's Wireless Operator/Air Gunner, recovered from the injuries he sustained in the accident, was later commissioned as a pilot officer in the General Duties Branch on 12 January 1945, and served in the RAF until 1964, retiring as a flight lieutenant.
 Jack died in Brighton in 1978 aged 56.
+In later life, Jack made allegations that the Duke had forced the crew to take off in bad weather, that the Duke had been flying and that alcohol had been consumed.
+The 228 Squadron Association repudiated the suggestion that the crew would have been drinking.

-Flight Sergeant Jack's niece has claimed that Jack told his brother that the Duke had been at the controls of the plane (the Duke had held a pilot's licence since 1929); that Jack had dragged him from the pilot's seat after the crash; and that there was an additional person on board the plane whose identity has never been revealed.
+In 2003 Jack's niece claimed that Jack told his brother that the Duke had been at the controls of the plane (the Duke had held a pilot's licence since 1929); that Jack had dragged him from the pilot's seat after the crash; and that there was an additional person on board the plane whose identity has never been revealed.

-Interment site

-Four of the 228 Squadron crew's remains were interred at Pennyfuir Cemetery in Oban.
-The Duke of Kent was the first member of a British royal family to die on active military service since the death of Prince Maurice of Battenberg who was killed in action on 27 October 1914 leading his infantry company into battle.
-The Duke of Kent was buried in the Royal Burial Ground, Frogmore.